-Decisions of the hearing officer will be final, will be based soley on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.
+Decisions of the hearing officer will be final, will be based solely on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.
 The education records will be corrected or amended in accordance with the decisions of the hearing officer, if the decisions are in favor of the students.
-If the decisions are unsatisfactory to the students, the students may place with the education records statements commenting on the information in the records, or statements setting forth any reason for disagreeing with the decisions of the hearing officer.
+If the decisions are unsatisfactory to the students.
+If the decisions of the hearing officer, records statements commenting on the information in the records, or statements setting forth any reason for disagreeing with the decisions of the hearing officer.
 The statements will be placed in the education records, maintained as part of the students' records, and released whenever the records in question are disclosed.

 Students who believe that their rights have been abridged may file complaints with the Family Educational Rights and Privacy Act office (FERPA), Department of Health, Education, and Welfare, Washington D.C.
-20201, concerning alleged failures of the College to comply with the Act.
+20/01, concerning alleged failures of the College to comply with the Act.